jhavenz/laravel-permission-name-generator/readme.md

 ### Global Helpers
-Like Laravel's global helper function's, there are 4 global functions available.
+There are 4 global 'helper' functions available.
 They are:
 ```php
 ownedPermission();